josephinius/HoTRG/README.md

 # HoTRG

-This code is an implementation of the HOTRG algorithm in C++ based on the article:
+This code is a C++ implementation of the HOTRG algorithm based on the article:

 Coarse-graining renormalization by higher-order singular value decomposition Phys.
 Rev. B 86, 045139 (2012), http://arxiv.org/abs/1201.1144v4